crosscloudci/crosscloudci/CONTRIBUTING.md

 - Using the Test Project as an example:

 ![alt text](https://raw.githubusercontent.com/crosscloudci/crosscloudci/master/testprojectcncfciyml.png "Test Project cncfci.yml YML")

 1. Create a ci_system element
    1. The **ci_system** element is an array which represents a list of all of your ci_systems (e.g. multiple Travis endpoints, a Travis and a Jenkins endpoint, etc)
    1. **ci_system_type** is the type of ci system.
 Use "travis-ci" for Travis
    1. **ci_project_url** is the url for the project.
    1. **ci_project_name** is the organization and project name of your project e.g. crosscloudci/testproj
    1. **arch** is a list of architectures that are supported.  e.g. amd64, arm64

 ![alt text](https://raw.githubusercontent.com/crosscloudci/crosscloudci/master/testprojectgitlabyml.png "Test Project gitlab-ci.yml YML")

+1. Modify your projects gitlab-ci.yml in your project's configuration repository
+   1.
 **How can a CNCF Project Maintainer update Build Status Results from Circle CI?**
 - TBD